isomerpages/imda-tradetrust/_about/Why adopt TradeTrust.md

 <div class="isomer-card-body">
 <div class="isomer-card-title">APTFF Innovation Award</div>
 <div class="isomer-card-description">As one of the winners of the 2022 Trade Facilitation Innovation Award
-at the 10th Asia Pacific Trade Facilitation Forum, this recognition acknowledges TradeTrust’s innovative approach to trade facilitation and its alignment with the goals of the 2030 United Nations sustainable development agenda.</div>
+at the 10th Asia-Pacific Trade Facilitation Forum, this recognition acknowledges TradeTrust’s innovative approach to trade facilitation and its alignment with the goals of the 2030 United Nations sustainable development agenda.</div>
 </div>